SaoodCS/DistInc-PWA-React-TypeScript-Front-End/README.md

    ```

 3. Go to _root/src/main.tsx_ -> import and add the `<UpdateAppModal/>` component just above the `App` component in the return statement
-4. Delete the browser history and cache for the domains `localhost` and `deployed-website`
+4. Delete the browser history and cache for the domains `localhost` and `the deployed website`

 ---